 Tensorflow is an ML and DL library built by Google.
 It supports many classical ML algorithms for classification and regression analysis.
 But compared to Scikit-learn, it’s a more heavy-weight solution.
 Moreover, Scikit-learn is often used in conjunction with Tensorflow, so it’s good to know both.

-The main advantage of using Tensorflow is that it has a great support for Neural Networks and Deep Learning algorithms.
+The main advantage of using Tensorflow is that it has great support for Neural Networks and Deep Learning algorithms.
 Also, it’s focused on computational efficiency and supports CPU, GPU, and TPU calculations.